The Funding Challenge

 “Children’s cancers are known in the industry as orphan diseases,” Dr. Clapp said.
 “They occur so rarely as compared to other illnesses that the funding and focus [for research] is directed elsewhere.”

 The field’s lack of priority for public funding is what makes the Caroline Symmes Endowment’s support of pediatric cancer research so important.
-With our endowment, we will fund the new Non-CNS Solid Tumor Program at Riley Children’s Hospital in Indianapolis, IN, a research department with the goal of giving every child the future they deserve.
+With our endowment, we will fund the new Non-CNS Solid Tumor Program at Riley Children’s Health in Indianapolis, IN, a research department with the goal of giving every child the future they deserve.
 “This is a program making a long-term commitment to an investigator in a department, and trusting that this individual will move science forward,” Dr. Clapp said.
 “The work that will come from this endowment over the next 5-10 years will be astounding.”

 In the current economic climate of eroding federal research funds, donor support for the fight against childhood cancer is more critical than ever.
 Thank you for your interest in supporting this effort to save children’s lives.